Logic Certificate Program

 Certificate Requirements

-No more than four courses can be counted toward the certificate from any single discipline (philosophy, linguistics, mathematics, computer science).
+No more than four courses toward the certificate can be in a single discipline.

 UMass Amherst: Philosophy 513, 514